zhaoguanchen/me/content/home/experience.md

     date_start: '2019-11-15'
     date_end: '2021-08-20'
     description: |2-
+      description
       * Led a team consisting of 7 engineers to implement from scratch and successfully launch the firm’s first Strategy Distribution Engine – Themis, a smart strategy engine based on traffic flow and predicate conditions’ strategy, which provides handy service for vendors and consumers; Build strategy ecosystem, including Themis backend service, Themis-cli (deployment tool), Themis-admin(management configuration system), and Themis-SDK (developers suite of integrated for iOS/Android/H5).
       * Designed architecture of native service mesh cloud app on top of Golang backend services, using MySQL and Redis as high-performance database, Prow, Bazel as CI/CD, Hive, ClickHouse as data statistics and AWS by K8s + Istio as deployment environment.
+      * Themis ecosystem managed to accumulate 200 million users within 10 days of its release to the public, with delivery rate above 97%, daily peak value over  5000k and online connections averaged 10k-15k QPS. meains
       * Themis ecosystem managed to accumulate 200 million users within 10 days of its release to the public, with delivery rate above 97%, daily peak value over  5000k and online connections averaged 10k-15k QPS.